 Kitchens from Sarah Richardson

-We have explored Sarah Richardson designed kitchens over the past decade.
+We have frequently explored Sarah Richardson designed country kitchens over the past decade.

 Her off the grid farmhouse in Ontario is a favorite (find the story here), and here’s a short video where she takes us behind the scenes.
 Sarah knows her way around classic design that feels fresh.
 Take a look!